roadtocode4u/spaceship/docs/javascript/04-operator/04-operator.md

 Operators are used to perform certain operations on one or more values or variables.

+# Operand

+Operands are values or variables on which operation is performed.

 **Some common types of operators include:**

 1. Arithmetic operators (+, -, \*, /, % )